creativewave/webpack-parts/README.md

   npm i @cdoublev/webpack-parts
 ```

-`@cdoublev/webpack-parts` can be safely used in current NodeJS LTS and latest versions.
+`@cdoublev/webpack-parts` can be safely used with Webpack v5 in current NodeJS LTS and latest versions.

 Some parts depends on (and are documented with) Webpack loaders and plugins that are not automatically installed.